open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 </details>

+## Overview

-Probability sampling allows OpenTelemetry tracing users to lower their collection costs with the use of randomized sampling techniques.
+Probability sampling allows OpenTelemetry tracing users to lower span collection costs by the use of randomized sampling techniques.
+The objectives are:
-OpenTelemetry specifies how to convey and record the results of probability sampling using the W3C `tracestate` in a way that allows Span-to-Metrics pipelines to be built that accurately count sampled spans.

-## Approach used in this document

-### Objective

-This document specifies two `tracestate` fields, known as "r-value" and "p-value" meant to support interoperable Sampler implementations.
-Rules are given for creating, validating, interpreting, and mutating these fields in an OpenTelemetry [context](../context/context.md).

-Two Samplers are specified for optional inclusion in OpenTelemetry tracing SDKs, named `ParentConsistentProbabilitityBased` and `ConsistentProbabilityBased`.
-These are meant as optional replacements for the built-in `ParentBased` and `TraceIdRatioBased` Samplers.
+- Compatible with the existing W3C trace context `sampled` flag
+- Spans can be accurately counted using a Span-to-metrics pipeline
+- Traces tend to be complete, even though spans may make independent sampling decisions.

+This document specifies an approach based on an "r-value" and a "p-value".
+At a very high level, r-value is a source of randomness and p-value encodes the sampling probability.
+A context is sampled when `p <= r`.

+Significantly, by including the r-value and p-value in the OpenTelemetry `tracestate`, these two values automatically propagate through the context and are recorded on every Span.
+This allows Trace consumers to correctly count spans simply by interpreting the p-value on a given span.

+For efficiency, the supported sampling probabilities are limited to powers of two.
+P-value is derived from sampling probability, which equals `2**-p`, thus p-value is encoded using an unsigned integer.

+For example, a p-value of 3 indicates a sampling probability of 1/8.

+Since the W3C trace context does not specify that any of the 128 bits in a TraceID are true uniform-distributed random bits, the r-value is introduced as an additional source of randomness.

+The recommended method of generating an "r-value" is to count the number of leading 0s in a string of 62 random bits, however, it is not required to use this approach.

 ### Definitions